mongator/documentation/mandango/basic-mapping.rst

 .. note:
-  To specify the connections it is used the connection names that are assigned to the Mandango.
+  To specify the connections it is used the connection names that are assigned to the Mongator.

 Collection
 ----------